YANBForwarder/assets/README.md

 Technical definitions (for those who know their stuff):
 - Image must be in PNG format.
 It must be 256x128.
 You can center your image accordingly, but the resulting file _must_ be that size or it will fail to generate.
 - Sound must be in WAV format, 16-bit, and shorter than 3 seconds.
 Otherwise, the 3DS will fail to render the banner entirely.
+Your sound will also fail if it is in mono, though your banner will still render, so make sure you use stereo tracks for your WAV.

 ## Contribution guidelines
 Any contribution is accepted, provided that you acknowledge that all provided assets will be under the CC0-1.0 license.
 See [license_assets.txt](https://github.com/lifehackerhansol/YANBF-assets/blob/main/license_assets.txt), or see https://creativecommons.org/publicdomain/zero/1.0/ for details.